 Golf Pad provides GPS functionality with satellite views for over 40,000 courses around the world.
 For each course, you can tap the screen to measure the distance to absolutely any point including bunkers, water and other hazards.

 Other features included in the free version are viewing full player history with the ability to add notes, group rounds, online leaderboards, strokes gained shot-by-shot analysis, and statistics tracking.
-More features are being added over time, many of which come from golfer feedback.
+More features are being added over time, many of which are based on golfer feedback.

 Golf Pad offers a Premium version of the app for a yearly fee.
 Some of the features added with Golf Pad Premium are: